tsenart/patrol/README.md

 the other side of the partition.
 This means that the there may be temporary policy violations until the local `Bucket` gets depleted of tokens by direct requests.

-Once a network partition is healed, nodes should gracefully resume background synchronization.
+Once a network partition is healed, nodes should gracefully resume active synchronization.

 ## API